relaxdiego/terminus/README.md

 switch) that's connected to the underlying L2 network.
 This will allow us to instantiate VMs and connect them to this bridge thereby making them visible to all machines in the underlying L2 network.

+Note that we have not configured VLANs at this point.
+We will do that once all baremetal and virtual machines have been set up and verified to ping each other on the `192.168.100.x` subnet.

 Install libvirt and Friends